-I was thrilled and a bit nervous to do this commission for Paul and Shirley.
-They are long time friends of ours and Paul also happens to be an exceptional artist.
-The pressure was on!!
-When I met with them to talk about what they wanted I was pleasantly surprised they wanted poppies.
-Poppies are my favourite flower to paint but I wanted to make them unique and different from any I have done before.
-This was the challenge.
-The canvas dimensions helped, this was the first time I had worked with this size and shape of canvas.
-The process of layers and surfacing the canvas helps me to get comfortable with my subject.
+Being long time friends I was nervous and excited for this commission.
+They had very specific ideas about the type of flower and colour scheme.
+I had painted poppies many times and wanted to make this painting uniquely different from any i had done before.
+I had some challenges to work through on of them being the canvas dimensions.
+This was the first time I had worked with this size and shape of canvas.
+Once I start laying colours shapes and ideas on the canvas everything starts to take on a life of its own.
 I start to envision what it will look like and if I feel a change should be made its the perfect time for that to happen.
 Every layer of paint only adds to the depth and uniqueness of each piece.
 I am looking forward to seeing it hanging and hopefully will have a photo to share.

 This plum tree was planted by my grandfather about 30 years ago and my cousin Rachied loved this tree, especially when it was in bloom.
 He passed away not long ago and I was asked to paint this beautiful tree for his wife.
 Every time I thought about how to approach this Plum tree I kept thinking peaceful, tranquility, spiritual and love.
 I feel that I have achieved this and was hopeful it provided some of that to my family.
 Paint what you love and it will never steer you wrong.

 This painting was all about feel and colour.
-I was shown a pair of bookends and some candles that were in this bedroom and asked to paint a piece that was meant to create a tranquil relaxing environment.
+I was shown a pair of bookends and some candles to use as inspiration for this piece.
 The colour was the most important aspect of this painting.
-The painting was not meant to be to realistic, a bit more to the abstract.
+The painting was not meant to be too realistic, a bit more to the abstract.

-The piece is beautiful in it’s new home and has created the environment and feel that I was hoping for.
+The painting is beautiful in its new home and has created the environment and feel that I was hoping for.

 Jim and Carol have been friends of my parents for 60 years, so when they asked me to do a painting for them I was deeply honoured.
 She loves all flowers but thankfully she choose poppies.
 I have been painting using collage for the past year and really wanted to incorporate it into this piece.